Blessed is he whose transgression is forgiven, whose sin is covered. Psalm 32:1

 The Atonement Money

 11 The Lord spoke to Moses, saying, 12 “When you take a census of the Israelites, according to those who are counted among them, then each man shall give a ransom for himself to the Lord when you count them so that no plague will be among them when you count them.
-13 Everyone who passes over to those who are counted, shall give half a shekel according to the shekel of the sanctuary (the shekel is twenty gerahs; half a shekel for an offering to the Lord.
+13 Everyone who crosses over to those who are counted shall give half a shekel according to the shekel of the sanctuary (the shekel weighs twenty gerahs).
+This half a shekel is for an offering to the Lord.

 14 Everyone who crosses over to those who are counted, from twenty years old and up, shall give the offering to the Lord.

 15 The rich shall not give more, and the poor shall not give less, than the half shekel when they give the offering of the Lord, to make atonement for your lives.
 16 You shall take the atonement money from the Israelites and shall appoint it for the service of the Tent of Meeting, that it may be a memorial for the Israelites before the Lord, to make atonement for your lives.”

 The Bronze Basin

 17 The Lord spoke to Moses, saying, 18 “You shall also make a basin of bronze, and its base of bronze, in which to wash.
 You shall put it between the Tent of Meeting and the altar, and you shall put water in it.
 19 Aaron and his sons shall wash their hands and their feet in it.
 20 When they go into the Tent of Meeting, they shall wash with water so that they do not die, or when they come near to the altar to minister, to burn an offering made by fire to the Lord.
 21 So they shall wash their hands and their feet so that they do not die.
 This shall be a statute forever for Aaron and for his descendants throughout their generations.”